nollafox/six2one/README.md

     such as calico_cat, tabby_cat, hairless_cat, and 65 other tags.
 ```

 This feature is what keeps fetches efficient, and ensures offline search works the same way it does on e621.
-If a query can be answered from cached post fields, six2one uses them directly.
-If it needs richer data, such as comments, notes, pools, sets, or favorites, six2one fetches that data once and stores it with the matching posts.
+Every fetch starts locally: six2one asks the cache for posts that match the parts of the query it can already decide, then pages e621 for any newer or not-yet-cached posts.
+If the query needs richer data, such as comments, notes, pools, sets, or favorites, six2one queues that enrichment for both local candidates and newly discovered remote candidates, stores it once, and reuses it later.

 In other words, simple queries only cache posts, complex queries automatically cache additional data as you go:
 ```bash